learn-co-curriculum/phase-1-how-the-web-works/README.md

 In the GitHub example above, the client is making an **HTTP GET request** to GitHub's server.
 GitHub's server then sends back a response and the client renders the page in the browser.

+The diagram below shows the basic steps that clients and servers take to complete an HTTP request.

 ![computer
 server](https://curriculum-content.s3.amazonaws.com/how-the-web-works/Image_17_ComputerServer.png)